How to Approach Your Partner About Starting Couples Therapy

 Talk about the financial aspect as well, and be open about any concerns either of you may have regarding costs.
 If money is an issue in your relationship,

-6. Don’t Force It
+6. Don’t force it

 It's important to remember that if your partner ultimately decides they aren't ready for therapy, you can't force them to go.
 Respect their decision, even if it's frustrating or disappointing.
 Pushing too hard might damage the relationship more than helping it.
 Instead, keep the lines of communication open and continue to listen.

-7. Finding the Right Couples Therapist
+7. Finding the right couples therapist

 If you both decide to go ahead with couples therapy, finding the right therapist is crucial.
 Just like with individual therapy, the right fit makes all the difference.
 If you’re dealing with specific issues like intimacy concerns or infidelity, look for a therapist who specializes in those areas.